zzx-peter/verl/docs/examples/config.rst

     loader
   - ``hf``: Use Huggingface weight loader.
 Deployed with FSDP backend and the state_dict_type is ``StateDictType.FULL_STATE_DICT``.
-This solution doesn’t need to rewrite the weight loader for each model implemented in vLLM but it results in larger peak memory usage.
+This solution doesn't need to rewrite the weight loader for each model implemented in vLLM but it results in larger peak memory usage.
   - ``dummy_hf``, ``dummy_megatron``, ``dummy_dtensor``: Random
     initialization.